 Joey is challenging Baltimore’s 300-foot rule because it threatens his lifelong dream of owning his own pizza business and because he believes that the city shouldn’t be limiting hungry Baltimoreans’ dining choices.
 Consumers, not government, should decide where and what they want to eat.

-Nikki McGowan and the Madame BBQ food truck
+Nikki McGowan Marks and the Mindgrub Cafe food truck

-Nikki McGowan owns and operates the Madame BBQ food truck.
+Nikki McGowan Marks owns and operates the Mindgrub Cafe food truck.
 Although it is a labor of love, Nikki got her start as a culinary entrepreneur because she was confronted with the sobering reality of providing for her three children as a single mother.
-What began as a business offering cooking classes for students in Howard County, Maryland, led to the opening of the Madame BBQ food truck.
-From the truck she dishes delicious pulled pork and other barbeque staples throughout the Baltimore metro area.
+What began as a business offering cooking classes for students in Howard County, Maryland, led to the opening of the Mindgrub Cafe, originally Madame BBQ, food truck.
+From the truck she serves health-conscious menu items, such as quinoa bowls, black bean burgers, and salmon wraps, along side the barbeque staples she originally served when she first opened for business, throughout the Baltimore metro area.

 Nikki is challenging Baltimore’s 300-foot rule because it prevents her from successfully operating in the city.
 For Nikki, the possibility of receiving $500 tickets and having her vending license revoked is too great a risk.
 The 300-foot rule is creating a needless obstacle for Nikki and entrepreneurs like her eager to satisfy Baltimoreans’ diverse tastes.